-NOTE: The Pedestrian Warning System may not be available in vehicles manufactured prior to approximately September 1, 2019.
+NOTE: The Pedestrian Warning System may not be available in vehicles manufactured prior to approximately September 1, 2020.

 WARNING: If sound cannot be heard, pedestrians may not be aware of your oncoming vehicle, which may increase the likelihood of a collision resulting in serious injury or death.
 If the Pedestrian Warning System is not operating, immediately contact Tesla.
-Autopilot is a suite of advanced driver assistance features that are intended to make driving safer and less stressful.
-None of these features make Model 3 fully autonomous or replace you as the driver.
-Autopilot features come standard with all new Tesla vehicles.